shivajreddy/DSA/src/leetcode/linkedlist/143-Reorder List/notes.md

        because when we pass the head of the right-half into the reverse_list fn we are setting this nodes.next to None, since we initiate prev=None
+    - so thinking of breaking the list is mis-leading, think of it as get the middle node

 Visialization of `slow`, `fast` pointers: